dmbeaglehole/xRFM/ALGORITHM.md

 # xRFM Algorithm

-xRFM (tree-structured Recursive Feature Machine) combines kernel ridge regression with supervised tree partitioning so that each region of the feature space learns its own kernel-adapted representation.
-The sections below describe every component necessary to implement the method without referencing external documents.
+xRFM (tree-structured Recursive Feature Machine) combines kernel ridge regression with supervised tree partitioning so that each region of the feature space fits its own Leaf RFM model.

 ## Preliminaries